cbeck88/conf-rs/REFERENCE_derive_conf.md

    The parser function should have signature `fn(&OsStr) -> Result<T, E>` where `E` implements `Display`.

-   **Auto-detection**: `conf` automatically uses an appropriate OsStr-based parser for `PathBuf` and `OsString` types (when using the simple identifier, not the fully qualified path).
-This means you typically don't need to specify `value_parser_os` explicitly for these types.
+   **Auto-detection**: `conf` defaults to using an appropriate OsStr-based parser for `PathBuf` and `OsString` types.
+This means you typically don't need to specify `value_parser_os` explicitly for these types in order to accept non-UTF data.

    **Examples**: